netzwerg/netzwerg.ch/posts/2018-05-24-react-svg-tooltips.markdown

 (4) Appear always on top

 **Good News**: If you're using React, I have got you covered!
-Meet [react-svg-tooltip](https://www.npmjs.com/package/react-svg-tooltip), my npm package that addresses all your tooltip needs.
+Meet [react-svg-tooltip](https://www.npmjs.com/package/react-svg-tooltip), my npm package that addresses all SVG tooltip needs.

 ## Intro to react-svg-tooltip